The simple most important factor is recognizing that you would rather be smaller and perkier with scars than how you are now without scars.

-Dr. Teitelbaum is thrilled to perform breast reduction surgery because breast reduction patients are among the happiest in all of plastic surgery.
-This is because breast reduction is the perfect marriage of a "medically necessary" procedure with an aesthetic procedure.
+Dr. Teitelbaum is thrilled to perform breast reduction surgery because patients for this procedure are among the happiest in all of plastic surgery.
+This is because breast reduction is the best, most perfect marriage of a "medically necessary" procedure with an aesthetic procedure.

 Many women have significant symptoms from their large breasts: neck and back pain, breast pain, rashes under their breasts, grooving and pain from their bra strap, and much more.
 Large breasts restrict many women from exercising, jogging, or playing certain sports.
 They feel their breasts are stared at; they face difficulty finding nice fitting clothing; and find that they look heavier and more short-waisted than they actually are.

 For women who have suffered with large breasts for many years, the decision to have a breast reduction often comes easy and brings with it a sense of emotional relief.
 But for the many teenage girls who consider breast reduction, trying to decide whether to have this procedure can be more emotionally charged.

 It is very important for a patient to convey the symptoms they are having and the size they wish to be to create the ideal surgical plan.

 Dr. Teitelbaum's manner is slow and particularly delicate when meeting together with a young patient - this can be a sensitive subject, and his goal is to deliver the best breast reduction Los Angeles can offer.
 Frequently mothers accompany their daughters to these visits, and occasionally fathers do as well.
 Parental support and understanding for their daughters considering breast reduction surgery is very important.

 Women who would like to reduce overly-large breasts that are uncomfortable or weigh them down are likely candidates for a breast reduction.
 Women with pendulous breasts may find their activities are restricted or experience neck or back pain.
 These factors make them likely candidates for breast reduction surgery.
 Ideal candidates should meet the following requirements: